 - This Applicant gives the overall impression that he/she will become a leader and role model (1-5 points)

-SCHOLARSHIP AWARDS: Twenty scholarships will be awarded, as follows: A scholarship award in the amount of $5,000 will be applied to qualified academic expenses including tuition fees (individually a “Scholarship Award”) for each Recipient.
-The total value of Scholarship Awards to be made is $100,000.
+SCHOLARSHIP AWARDS: Twenty-five scholarships will be awarded, as follows: A scholarship award in the amount of $5,000 will be applied to qualified academic expenses including tuition fees (individually a “Scholarship Award”) for each Recipient.
+The total value of Scholarship Awards to be made is $125,000.
 All Scholarship Awards will be awarded provided they are properly claimed in accordance with these Guidelines and a sufficient number of eligible Applications are received.
 Limit one Scholarship Award per applicant and/or household.
 If a Recipient cannot accept his/her Scholarship Award, as stated, if any Scholarship Award notification is returned as undeliverable, if any Recipient rejects his/her Scholarship Award or in the event of noncompliance with these Guidelines and all requirements herein, that Scholarship Award will be forfeited and awarded to an alternate Recipient, if circumstances permit.
 HACU will make checks payable to the HACU member college/university where the Recipient is currently enrolled and are non-transferable.
 HACU reserves the right to contact the respective colleges/universities of Recipients to verify current enrollment.
 Checks will be mailed directly to the college/university.
 In the event of unavailability of any Scholarship Award or for any other reason, in Sponsors’ sole discretion, Sponsors reserve the right to substitute a Scholarship Award of equal or greater value.
 All unspecified expenses, if any, are the responsibility of Recipients.

 GENERAL TERMS & CONDITIONS: Sponsors’ decisions will be final on all matters relating to this Scholarship.
 The Recipients will be required to execute a Liability Release and, where legal, a Publicity Release.
 If a Recipient fails to return such documents within seven days, if a Recipient is found to be ineligible, or if a Recipient has not complied with the Guidelines, then that Recipient will be disqualified and an alternate Recipient will be selected, if circumstances permit.
 The Recipient will also have to make themselves available for media interviews and public relations activities if appropriate.
 All federal, state and local laws and regulations apply.
 Except where prohibited by law, the Application and acceptance of a scholarship by a Recipient constitutes permission for the Sponsors to use the name, photograph, likeness, Essay, statements, biographical information, voice, and city and state address of Recipient in all forms of media including but not limited to, web/internet/social media, banner ads, press releases, media alerts, pitch letters/emails, b-roll, radio news releases; in-store point of sale/ads for retailer programs and other customer/distributor programs, and any other print, photography, audio, video, or digital materials (collectively “Publicity Materials”) on a worldwide basis, and in all forms of media, in perpetuity, without further compensation.
 Recipient agrees that his/her Essay or statements may be used in whole or in part and may be paraphrased, amplified, shortened, and/or put into conversational form to meet the requirements of copy, layout and/or script, provided their general sense is not changed, and hereby waive any right to inspect and approve finished Publicity Materials, and Recipient will not hold Sponsors responsible for any liability resulting from the use of the Publicity Materials.
 All Publicity Materials developed or used hereunder will be and remain Sponsors’ property, and Recipients specifically understand and agree that any copyrightable Publicity Materials will be works “made for hire” and Recipient will retain no ownership rights whatsoever in or to said works.
 If said Publicity Materials are not considered works “made for hire,” Recipient hereby assigns all said works to Sponsors.
 All Applicants and Recipients also agree to release, discharge, indemnify and hold harmless Sponsors, their parent companies, affiliates and subsidiaries, and each of their respective officers, directors, employees, representatives and agents from and against any claims, damages or liability due to any injuries, damages, or losses to any person (including death) or property of any kind resulting in whole or in part, directly or indirectly, from acceptance, possession, misuse or use of any Scholarship Award or participation in any scholarship-related activity or participation in this scholarship.
 The Sponsors may prohibit any Applicant from participating in this scholarship at their sole discretion if an Applicant shows a disregard for these Guidelines or acts: (a) in a manner Sponsors determine to be unfair or inequitable, including but not limited to tampering with this scholarship or this scholarship website; (b) with an intent to annoy, threaten or harass any other Applicant or the Sponsors; or (c) in any other disruptive or illegal manner.
 Sponsors reserve the right in their sole discretion to cancel, terminate, modify or suspend this scholarship should electronic viruses, other malicious software attacks, unauthorized human intervention, systems malfunctions, failures, difficulties or other causes beyond the control of the Sponsors and their agencies corrupt or affect the administration, security, fairness or proper play or conduct of the scholarship, or if due to any technical, production or other error, more Scholarship Awards are claimed or awarded than are described in these Guidelines at any award level.
 In such event, Sponsors will conduct this scholarship in accordance with the Guidelines in a manner deemed fair, proper and equitable by Sponsors, in their sole discretion.
 No more than the number of Scholarship Awards stated in these Guidelines will be awarded.
 By applying, Applicants agree and consent: (a) that all issues and questions concerning the construction, validity, interpretation and enforceability of these Guidelines, Applicant’s rights and obligations, or the rights and obligations of the Sponsors in connection with the scholarship, will be governed by, and construed in accordance with, the laws of State of Ohio, without giving effect to any choice of law or conflict of law rules, and (b) to the jurisdiction and venue of the federal, state and local courts located in Cleveland, Ohio with respect to any such claim or issue.